Nebraska

 Please describe and link to any other work you would like to share that relates to the science of reading

-Nebraska’s State Board of Education has supported systemic efforts to improve early literacy and has encouraged local school districts to establish policies that promote early literacy instruction based on the science of reading with an Early Literacy Position Statement.
+The Nebraska State Board of Education remains committed to systemic efforts for improving early literacy and has encouraged local school districts to establish policies that promote early literacy instruction based on the science of reading with an Early Literacy Position Statement.

 Interactive State Map